redsach/redsach.github.io/_pages/pubs.md

 {% include base_path %}

-_Reddy, S. A., Pi, X., Forsyth, C., Aruliah, A., Smith, A. (Submitted).
+_Reddy, S. A., Pi, X., Forsyth, C., Aruliah, A., Smith, A. (2025).
 Predictions of Equatorial Vertical Plasma Drift using TEC data and a Neural Network Model.
-Journal of Geophysical Research: Earth and Space Science_
+Journal of Geophysical Research: Earth and Space Science, 12, 6, e2024EA004167_

 _Smith, A., … Reddy, S. A., and others (2024).
 Space Weather Forecasts of Ground Level Space Weather in the UK: Evaluating Performance and Limitations.
 Journal of Geophysical Research: Space Weather.
 22 (11), e2024SW003973_